“Go away from me for I am a sinner!”

 I hope you know the difference between asking for forgiveness lightly for our daytime failures or mistakes at our bedtime and the realization of our utterly lost state in the encounter with the absolutely holy God.
 We can never know how utterly doomed we are unless we experience the overwhelming holy presence of God.
 Five years ago, when I came from the mission field I was serving, I was on the verge of a nervous breakdown; I was angry, disappointed and was wounded emotionally and spiritually, felt badly betrayed.
 I could not carry on a conversation with anyone without breaking down in tears.
 I had no idea what I will do with my life.
 I had no hope or prospect in life.
 People talk about hitting the rock bottom in life, but I was underneath the rock bottom, I felt.
 God led me to prayer and reading the scripture.
 Can you imagine praying for 00 to 00 hours a day and reading the whole scripture monthly?
 Prayer and reading the scripture were the only things allowed for me.
 During this period, I met Jesus I had never met in person before.
 I saw him in his overwhelming holiness.
 I saw my heart in contrast to his glowing, bright and lively pinkish ruby colored heart.
 My heart was dead, rotten in a putrid state.
 I also realized my life up to that moment had been the life of a murderer.
 I realized how I had been killing people with my words, criticizing and judging, and with my arrogant attitude.
 I had been full of myself, evil and wicked.
 As soon as I realized how filthy and sinful I was, I knew, then, I was doomed, utterly lost.
 I cried and cried.
 God healed me and saved me, and God called me into ministry serving you.
 We need to go to “deep water” by praying and meditation on the word of God.
 Then we can have a genuine encounter with God who saves and calls us to “catch people”.

-The water in the lake of Galilee is fresh water, signifying the “water of life”.
-In our Old Testament lesson, Ezekiel chapter 47 also talk about going into “deep water”.
+The water in the lake of Galilee is fresh-water, signifying the “water of life”.
+In our Old Testament lesson, Ezekiel chapter 47 also talks about going into “deep water”.
 Verse 1, “…there was water, flowing from under the threshold of the temple toward the east…”.
 Verses 3 to 9, we see that there is an angelic figure who measures water and have Ezekiel go through the water.
 When he first measures a thousand cubits, it reaches the ankle of Ezekiel, another thousand cubits, it reaches his knee and another thousand cubits, it reaches his waist or loin, and another thousand cubits, it became a river that Ezekiel cannot cross because, verse 5, “the water was too deep, and one must swim in”.
 We know from verse 1, the water, “the water of life” was flowing from under the temple.
-The temple is Messiah from whose pierced side flows the living waters ever increasing in one’s life.
-In our Christian life, the living water should increase from our ankles to knee and then to the waist and until it becomes deep water in which one cannot walk on their own feet but swim in it.
+The temple is Messiah from whose pierced side flows the living water was ever-increasing in one’s life.
+In our Christian life, the living water should increase from our ankles to the knee and then to the waist and until it becomes deep water in which one cannot walk on their own feet but swim in it.
 What does that mean?

 As our faith deepens, we find ourselves in the living water that reaches our knee.
 Kneeling signifies prostrating before a superior.
 We worship God on our knee, we pray, recognizing that God is the sovereign Lord, experiencing God’s grace from time to time but ourselves are still the lord in our lives.
 Only when we pray, only when we kneel, we recognize God, but in our daily living, our conventional wisdom, knowledge and the skills are the major driving force in our lives, not God.